Twins vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 outings he is batting .214 with three doubles, a triple, a walk and three RBI.
+- Estrada hopes to build on an eight-game hitting streak in this matchup.
+In his last 10 games he is hitting .233 with four doubles, a triple, a walk and three RBI.

 Estrada Recent Games